SquidDevSquad/squid-bot/README.md

 #### Giveaway Lottery

 * Randomly selects a winner for a giveaway lottery out of a selected voice channel, displaying a designed message.
-* Marks the winner in order to void repeating the same winner ina single run (allows for repeated lotteries without restart)
+* Marks the winner in order to void repeating the same winner in a single run (allows for repeated lotteries without restart).

 ## Config.py Configuration
 | Config | Description |